 2. A 40-year-old male is admitted with cirrhosis and esophageal varicies.
 He admits to drinking a pint of vodka a day and a few beers.
 He is jaundiced and has abdominal ascites.
-He has a history of cirrhosis and alcohol abuse

-A. Describe the plan of care you would expect to provide to your patient

-B. What are your priority concerns?

-(Utilize the SBAR format/sheet when you are giving end of shift report)
+-Describe the plan of care you would expect to provide to your patient/ what are your priority concerns?
+Utilize the SBAR sheet when you are giving end of shift report.

-3.An 8-year-old African American boy is admitted for sickle cell crisis.
+3 An 8-year-old African American boy is admitted for sickle cell crisis.
 He is crying and tells you he is in pain.
 What interventions would you expect for this patient?